IMPACT OF INFLATION OF PROPERTY VALUE IN NIGERIA

 TABALE OF CONTENT TITLE PAGE CERTIFICATION DEDICATION ACKNOWLEDGEMENT CHAPTER 0NE 1.0 INTRODUCTION 1.1 STATEMENT OF THE PROBLEM 1.2 AIM AND OBJECTIVES OF THE STUDY 1.3 SIGNIFICANCE OF THE STUDY 1.4 SCOPE OF THE STUDY 1.5 LIMITATION OF THE STUDY 1.6 STUDY AREA 1.7 DEFINITION OF TERMS CHAPTER TWO...
 Continue Reading

 ABSTRACT This research work tend to examine the impact of inflation on Nigeria capital market, inflation is a universal economic problem which affects both developed and less developed countries economic activities.
-The objective of this research study includes: to examines how inflation affects interest rates for loans, for development banks...
+The objective of this research study includes: to examines how inflation affects interest rates for loans, for development banks and...
 Continue Reading

 Call Us